shiofreecss/Beaver-Task/docs/README.md

 ## 🔄 Current Status

-**✅ Fully Functional**: All core features are implemented and working **🎯 Production Ready**: The application is ready for immediate use **📱 Responsive**: Works perfectly on desktop, tablet, and mobile devices **🗄️ Data Persistent**: All data is saved locally using SQLite database
+**✅ Version 1.0.0 Released**: All core features are implemented, tested, and production-ready **🎯 Production Ready**: The application is ready for immediate use in production environments **📱 Responsive**: Works perfectly on desktop, tablet, and mobile devices **🗄️ Data Persistent**: All data is saved using Convex cloud database with real-time sync **🔒 Secure**: User authentication and data isolation implemented

 ## 🤝 Contributing